The Nature Conservancy

 The views from the overlook are outstanding.
 One may look east towards the Dallesport, WA, or north across the river towards Lyle, WA and the mouth of the Klickitat River.
 A planting of native wildflowers, complete with signage may be seen within the traffic circle at the overlook.

 One may also hike a trail that runs from the south side of the traffic circle to the crest of the hillside overlooking Rowena and Tom McCall Preserve.
 This is the Tom McCall Point Trail.
 Just walk around the east side of the fence and follow the trail along the west edge of the cliff.
 Be aware that there is lots of poison oak, ticks, and rattlesnakes along the trail!
 Wear pants for your protection.
-This isn't probably the best place to walk your dogs because of the poison oak!
-They can give it to you!
+The first hundred yards of trail are on state park lands.
+After that, you are on private property owned by the Nature Conservancy.
+From that point on dogs are not allowed on the trail to the summit of Tom McCall Point!
+Please respect the no dogs policy and any trail closures that are posted.

-The lower section of the preserve is easier to walk around on and view wildflowers.
-Walk back to the old gorge highway, US 30 where you will see a fence with steps over them, and a large sign.
+Rowena Plateau, the lower section of the preserve, is easier to walk around on and view wildflowers.
+Walk back to the old Gorge Highway (US 30), where you will see a fence with steps over them, and a large sign.

 View the common wildflowers on the Nature Conservancy sign along US 30.
 Cross the fence and proceed along a trail which leads through lush meadows which often show wildflowers from February through August.
 Many vernal pools display their own unique microhabitats, and a permanent pond and small stream provide a different source of wildflowers than those seen in the meadows.
 Beware of dense stands of poison oak anywhere you see brush or trees.
 Also be aware for the presence of rattlesnakes.